 - get a professional breast exam every year

 - consider getting a shingles vaccine after the age of 60

 You will also need several new tests starting in your 40s.

-should be aware of how your breasts look and feel and report any changes to
+You should be aware of how your breasts look and feel and report any changes to your physician.

 Colon cancer screening

 Once you turn 50, you should start being screened for colon cancer.
 Possible tests include a:

 - computed tomographic colonoscopy (every five years)

 You may need screening more often if you are at high risk of colon cancer.
 You should be screened for this until age 75.